 Our after school programming emphasizes team teaching and experiential learning, with the modern Hebrew language at the core of a comprehensive and meaningful curriculum.
 Our fluent Hebrew speaking and highly skilled teachers and teaching assistants work as a cohesive team to plan and implement the curriculum in our intimate classroom environment.
 We boast a high ratio of teachers to students, which provides for greater individual attention.

-Our Moadon Hebrew Program is designed for children from junior Kindergarten through seventh grade.
+Our Moadon Hebrew Program is designed for children from junior Kindergarten through twelfth grade.
 Through collaborative learning, children are immersed in Jewish culture, religion, and tradition, as well as the Hebrew language.
-This program prepares students for a smooth, stress-free transition to becoming a Bar or Bat Mitzvah.
+This program prepares students for a smooth, stress-free transition to becoming a Bar or Bat Mitzvah using even more informal education, project-based and experiential learning, a cultural connection to Israel and Judaism, and of course, a special focus on conversational Hebrew.

 We also offer individualized Bar or Bat Mitzvah tutoring and preparation.
 The program includes a private tutor who works with each student on chanting the various parts of the service including the Torah and Haftarah (a portion taken from the prophets or the later writings).
 More in depth information regarding the variety of ways to celebrate the milestone of becoming a Bar or Bat Mitzvah is available upon request.